sefffal/PairPlots.jl/docs/src/guide.md

 )
 ```

-Let's see how this works by iteratively building up the default vizualiation.
+Let's see how this works by iteratively building up the default visualization.
 First, create a basic histogram plot:
 ```@example 1
 pairplot(